 We hold mainly paper based records, with some small artefacts.
 Our main catalogue lists items such as photographs, manuscripts, books, ephemera and loose newspaper cuttings.

-It is accessed through the Whitehorse Manningham Regional Library website, is updated quarterly, and is combined with the catalogue of the Doncaster & Templestowe, Warrandyte and Whitehorse historical societies.
+It is accessed through the Whitehorse Manningham Regional Library website, and is combined with the catalogue of the Doncaster & Templestowe, Warrandyte and Whitehorse historical societies.
 Go to

 We also hold an extensive collection of ratebooks, some of which are on microfiche.
 There is a card index to them for the period 1863-1888.
 It is not available online.
 We have indexed the Rate Valuation Books for 1947-1953.
 Click Here to access this database.
 We have commenced the huge task of indexing the later rate valuation books, for the period 1954-1984, and have completed some 14 of the 70+ books, for streets beginning with A-L in East Ward.
 The index of over 13,000 names can be viewed here: RATEBOOKS NEW